Data Model Overview

 - You want to share secret information with someone you don’t have a Relationship with.

-- The enmeshed App currently uses a Token to save a Backup of the Identity.
-ID and secret key are then encoded in a QR code, which the user can print out and scan later in order to restore the Identity on a new device.
+is then encoded in a QR code, which the user can print out and scan later in order to restore the Identity on a new device.

 A Token has the following properties: